mtruch/gdolib/README.md

 To extract the library, navigate to `build/esp-idf/gdolib` and copy the `libgdolib.a` file to another project folder where you want it to be statically linked.

 ## Credits:
-This library incorporates secplus by Clayton Smith https://github.com/argilo/secplus
+This library incorporates secplus by Clayton Smith https://github.com/argilo/secplus and changes by Konnected IO https://github.com/konnected-io/gdolib